- About SEAS

 - Fill out a Plan of Study form for your proposed concentration:

-- Submit your Declaration of Concentration request on my.harvard (instructions can be found at about.my.harvard.edu/declare_concentration_college_students)
+- Submit your Declaration of Concentration request on my.harvard (instructions can be found in the my.harvard FAQ)

 - Meet with the Associate Director or Director of Undergraduate Studies for Electrical Engineering.
 During the meeting, you'll discuss your propsed plan of study, and once it is in order, the ADUS or DUS will sign the Plan of Study form.